DenOfEquity/forge_space_Janus-Pro/README.md

 an adaptation of:
 * https://huggingface.co/spaces/deepseek-ai/Janus-Pro-7B

 will download ~8GB because it fetches both pytorch model and safetensors model.
 Don't know why.
+The 7B model doesn't have this issue.

 May need installation of some additional dependencies:
 ```
 attrdict
 ```

-I've reworked the UI.
+I've reworked the UI from the original Huggingface Space.
+Added automatic saving of generated images, with some infotext included, to webUI `outputs` directory.
+Name will be `Janus-Pro_{date and time}{batch number}.png`.

 Model is capable of generating variable height (including > 384px), but changing width causes distortion.